Abhigyan001/Abhigyan001/README.md

 <h2>Hello, It's nice to meet you.</h2>

 Hi, I'm [Abhigyan Mahanta](https://abhigyan.rocks/), a Full Stack Developer 🚀 from Guwahati, India.
-Currently, I've graduated as a Full-Stack Developer from Microverse and currently looking to join an awesome company that supports remote work culture.
+I've recently graduated as a Full-Stack Developer from Microverse and currently looking to join an awesome company that supports remote work culture.
 Besides programming, I like to read fiction novels and play simulation games.

 **What I have been upto recently:**